 Tips For Successful Gerbera Daisy Care Outdoors

-Watering – Water only in the morning because this will give the plants leaves a chance to dry in the light of day.
+Watering – Water only in the morning because this will give the plant’s leaves a chance to dry in the light of day.
+They generally need about an inch of water a week.
 This greatly reduces problems with fungal diseases and rot.

 Deeply watering with a soaker hose or a hose with a light trickle once weekly is advised.
 In this way, you can avoid getting leaves damp at all.

 Fertilizer – Provide your Gerbera Daisies with a high-quality micronutrient-rich liquid plant fertilizer.
-Fish emulsion and seaweed are both well advised.
+Nitrogen liquid fertilizer will also work well.
+Fish emulsion and seaweed are also both well-advised.